elchs/LetoDBf/Readme.txt

  versions.
 If you want to try it with a newer BCC version you have to remove that: "{!bcc}" in the HBP files.

+      4.2.5 special build options

+ A few special flags can be passed with hbmk2, the universal form is:
+    hbmk2 ... -cflag=-D...=...
+    hbmk2 ... -prgflag=-D...=...
+ This sets a: #define to the value, to be active for PRG- and/or C- sources.
+As it is not allowed to re-define an already set value, this is possible only for a few #defines used in LetoDBf.
+Example:
+    hbmk2 letodb -cflag=-DLETO_SENDRECV_BUFFSIZE=32767
+ will be alike as in C-source: #define LETO_SENDRECV_BUFFSIZE 32768

+ # C-source flags:
+    LETO_SENDRECV_BUFFSIZE
+ change the default size of 64 KB for send/ receive/ encrypt buffers for the server executable.
+ Use following formula for different values: ( x * 8192 ) - 1
+ It can be used to spare a bit RAM usage of the server if needed, low values will lead to often reallocation, and bigger than 64KB rarely increase the performance.
+With debug level > 20 you find hints about such activity.
+ It can be used also for the client library with e.g. hbmk2 rddleto, but as your application commonly have only few connections it will have less influence on RAM usage.

+    LETO_USERPASS
+ Internal password for the user credentials database, see 4.3 Authentication

+    LETO_MYPASSWORD
+ Hardcoded password in the server executable *and* the client library: they must be the same for both sides !, else a connection to the server will fail, see: 4.5 Security

+ # PRG-source flags:
+    LETO_FULLCMDSET_HB
+    LETO_FULLCMDSET_CT
+ These flags activate the full Harbour and/ or the full set of CT [ Cl*pper Tools ] contrib.
+ Use these only if really needed, and before doing so, please verify that a wanted function is not already REQUESTed in 'source/server/server.prg' -- better to inform LetoDBf developer to add a missing important one, and it also can be done by the end user itself.

       4.3 Authentication

  To turn authentication system on, aka to log into server with required username/ password,